 Each Stony Brook Medicine mobile stroke unit is staffed with:

 - A crew of stroke first responders, including a critical care nurse, paramedic, emergency medical technician (EMT) and computed tomography (CT) technologist.

 - Medications, including the clot busting agent tPA, which, when administered intravenously, is known as IV tPA.

-- Brain imaging equipment, including a CT scanner that can perform both a standard head CT scan as well as a CT scan angiogram.
+- Brain imaging equipment, including a CT scanner that can perform both a standard head CT scan as well as a CT scan angiogram (which looks at , in detail, blood vessels throughout the body).
 These scans allow doctors to immediately check for bleeding in the brain and determine whether a person has a blocked blood vessel, and immediately initiate treatment with IV tPA (when indicated).

-- Stony Brook Medicine Telehealth’s teleradiology and teleneurology services, which enable Stony Brook emergency physicians and neurologists to instantly see and examine a person via video conferencing and advise the mobile stroke unit’s crew en route to the hospital.
+- Stony Brook Medicine Telehealth’s teleneurology and teleneuroradiology services, which enable Stony Brook emergency physicians and neurologists to instantly see and examine a person via video conferencing and advise the mobile stroke unit’s crew en route to the hospital.

-David Fiorella, MD, PhD, neurointerventionalist and Co-Director of the center, has been performing mechanical thrombectomies for more than 20 years, and has witnessed the remarkable recovery of many individuals who arrived severely disabled and went home from the hospital independent and disability-free.
+David Fiorella, MD, PhD, neurointerventionalist and Director of the Stony Brook Cerebrovascular Center, has been performing mechanical thrombectomies for more than 20 years, and has witnessed the remarkable recovery of many individuals who arrived severely disabled and went home from the hospital independent and disability-free.